KDE/kimageformats/README.md

 ### The DDS plugin

 The DDS plugin is a fork from Qt 5.6 with bug fixes and improvements.

+The plugin was forked because Qt Project no longer supports its DDS plugin.

 ## License